mukunda-/modlib/README.md

-## itmod
+## modlib

-A library for reading Impulse Tracker files.
+A package for reading and writing tracker (music) module formats.

-Writing is not supported, but PRs are welcome!
+Early stages here!